More on Weak Diamond: Basic definitions

 \begin{remark} One could wonder why the weak diamond (and $\wdmid$) is interesting.
-Below we list some of the applications, limitations and related problems. \begin{enumerate} \item Weak diamond is really weaker than diamond, but it holds true for some cardinals $\lambda$ in ZFC.
-Note that under GCH, $\diamondsuit_{\mu^+}$ holds true for each $\mu>\aleph_0$, so the only interesting case then is $\lambda=\aleph_1$. \item Original interest in this combinatorial principle comes from Whitehead groups: \begin{quotation} {\em if $G$ is a strongly $\lambda$--free Abelian group and $\Gamma(G)\notin \wdmid$
+Below we list some of the applications, limitations and related problems. \begin{enumerate} \item Weak diamond is really weaker than diamond, but provably (in ZFC) it holds true for some cardinals $\lambda$.
+Note that under GCH, $\diamondsuit_{\mu^+}$ holds true for each $\mu>\aleph_0$, so the only interesting case then is $\lambda=\aleph_1$. \item Original interest in this combinatorial principle comes from interest in Whitehead groups: \begin{quotation} {\em if $G$ is a strongly $\lambda$--free Abelian group and $\Gamma(G)\notin \wdmid$